Play Therapy Project

 Advanced Certificate Program in Play Therapy

-The Certificate Program presents a sequence of four courses for a total of 16 credits, structured sequentially to provide background in play therapy and to develop students' proficiency in the practice and supervision of play therapy with diverse populations.
-The applied emphasis of the program will strengthen students' clinical skills with children and families and enhance their professional opportunities in a variety of settings.
+The Advanced Certificate Program in Play Therapy presents a comprehensive sequence of four courses for a total of 16 credits, structured to provide background in culturally competent play therapy and to develop students' proficiency in the practice and supervision of play therapy with diverse populations.
+The applied clinical emphasis of the Program is designed to strengthen candidates' clinical skills.

 Professor Carol Korn-Bursztyn